saysell19/text-to-image-tool-guide/README.md

 - Memory & GPU errors
 - Prompt issues

 The main things that I learned were patience and persistence.
 This was a completely new concept, and I had to learn many new things to get it working.
-Following the guided videos was enough for much of the process, but when I ran into issues, I had to research to find the answers I needed.
+Following the guided videos was enough for much of the process, but when I ran into issues, I had to research to find the needed answers.
 This is because everyone's computer is different, and the errors I was getting were specific to my hardware.
 Anyone else trying to do this will likely run into different issues, but the process of finding the answers will be the same.

 I learnt that I may need to upgrade my 2070 super card if I want to do this again :P